Author: Bethany Spencer

 It’s a question that’s plagued schools around the country for years and in light of the recent teaching crisis it’s resurfaced and is back to the forefront of everyone’s minds, because despite how much we talk about it, teachers’ workloads are still a cause for concern.

 When we look at the amount of hours teachers spend working each week and the additional pressures they’re under with budget constraints, growing class sizes and the implications of the current government’s stance on Grammar Schools, it can be overwhelming when trying to think of ways to tackle everything.

 This is especially apparent when some of the changes that can be made to reduce teacher working hours in the long term may seem small in comparison to the stress everyone is experiencing.
 To help make the task seem more manageable we've come up with some ways you can reduce teacher workload and stress in your school:

 Invest in technology, only when you can hold companies accountable

-The thought of implementing whole-school technologies raises concerns for most schools.
-It’s almost inevitable that schools will have been let down by software companies in the past that have claimed to streamline processes, cut costs and ultimately reduce workloads for teachers and SLT alike.
-Because of this, it’s paramount that when entering into negotiations with edtech companies they show some evidence for the claims they make.
+The thought of implementing whole-school technologies may raise concerns for some schools.
+It's almost inevitable that schools will have been let down by software companies in the past that have claimed to reduce workloads for teachers and SLT alike.
+Because of this, it's paramount that when entering into negotiations with edtech companies they have evidence that support their claims.

-We’re lucky in that the profile of edtech has come to more prominence in recent years and key players in the industry have been around long enough to have customers who can vouch for them, or substantial facts that support their marketing messages.
+We’re lucky that edtech has come to more prominence in recent years and key players in the industry have customers who can vouch for them, or substantial facts that support their marketing messages.
 Just be sure that when you’re looking at software, the problem they claim to be solving, will have a positive impact on your staff’s workload.